The Medical Malpractice Reform Act’s Impact on Medical Malpractice in Florida

 An injured patient must meet certain criteria under the act to pursue a claim of “medical negligence” in Florida:

 - The injured patient must prove that the health care provider did not fulfill his duty of providing a professional standard of care.

-- a.
-It must be first established that the individual providing the care is deemed to be a “health care provider.”
+- It must be first established that the individual providing the care is deemed to be a “health care provider.”

-- b.
-This is demonstrated by the use of expert witness testifying that the injury that resulted from the professional standard of care was not within the necessary or reasonably foreseeable results.
+- This is demonstrated by the use of expert witness testifying that the injury that resulted from the professional standard of care was not within the necessary or reasonably foreseeable results.